1. Home

 6. |

-How many death certificates do you need when someone dies?
+How many death certificates do you need?

 When someone dies, you may need to send a death certificate to close their accounts and prove the death.
 But how many death certificates will you need?